openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 The ``ssl`` and ``pssl`` connection methods requires additional configuration through ``--private-key``, ``--certificate``, and ``--ca-cert`` command line options.
-Open vSwitch can be built without SSL support, in which case these connection methods are not supported.
+Open vSwitch can be built without SSL/TLS support, in which case these connection methods are not supported.

 Database Life Cycle
 ===================